locustbaby/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 {{< note success >}}
 **Note**

-Tyk Operator is tested as compatible with v3+ of theTyk Gateway and Tyk Dashboard.
+Tyk Operator is tested as compatible with v3+ of the Tyk Gateway and Tyk Dashboard.
 {{< /note >}}

 In order for policy ID matching to work correctly, your Dashboard must have `allow_explicit_policy_id: true` and `enable_duplicate_slugs: true` and your Gateway must have `policies.allow_explicit_policy_id: true`.